MIRI LRS Known Issues

 Background subtraction (slitless mode)

 The JWST calibration pipeline does not currently perform any background subtraction on the spectral images taken with the slitless LRS mode.
-Work is being done to implement an optimized algorithm for this.
+Work is being done to implement an optimized algorithm for this in the Fall 2025 pipeline update (build 12.1).
 Based on experience with commissioning and early science data, the following strategies are recommended:

 - A very simple background subtraction can be performed as part of the spectral extraction in the extract_1d step of the calwebb_spec2 pipeline.
 By creating a custom reference file for the extract_1d step, an off-target background region can be defined alongside the source region, from which a background is computed.
 This is demonstrated in the materials of the TSO JWebbinar (see video, notebook).